spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## ExportAnnotations
 List of annotations to be included in the export.
 This list is defined in the corpus configuration.
+Annotation files for the current source file will automatically be added as dependencies when using this class, unless `is_input` is set to `False`.

+**Arguments:**

+- `config_name`: The config variable pointing out what annotations to include.
+- `is_input`: If set to `False` the annotations won't be added to the rule's input.
+Default: `True`

+## ExportAnnotationsAllSourceFiles
+List of annotations to be included in the export.
+This list is defined in the corpus configuration.
+Annotation files for _all_ source files will automatically be added as dependencies when using this class, unless `is_input` is set to `False`.
+With `is_input` set to `False`, there is no difference between using `ExportAnnotationsAllSourceFiles` and `ExportAnnotations`.

 **Arguments:**